Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Congruence of blocks and conjugate partitions

 which (upon taking the dual) creates the $i$th \emph{leg} of length $m$ in each of the wings of $\pi$.

-The remaining possibilities work out similarly, following from Lemma~\ref{lemma:w-dot-lambda} and~\eqref{claim Type I}.
-In sum, adding a box to the $i$th arm of $[\Phi_v]$ adds a box to the $i$th arm of each wing of $\pi'$, but adds a box to the $i$th \emph{leg} of each wing of $\pi$; the same remains true if we interchange the words ``arm'' and ``leg'' everywhere.
-Hence $\pi$ is obtained from $\pi'$ by a reflection about the 45-degree axis, and so the two are conjugates.
+The remaining two cases of adding a box work out similarly, following from~\eqref{claim Type I}.
+In particular, adding a box to the bottommost (say $i$th) arm of $[\Phi_v]_{\la'}$ corresponds to the root $\ep_{p+1-i} - \ep_{p+j}$ (for some $j>i$), and by the proof of Lemma~\ref{lemma:pi'} the entry in this box is 1.
+Thus by adding this box, we add 1 to the $i$th arm of each wing of $\pi'$, and we add 1 to the $i$th \emph{leg} of each wing of $\pi$.
+Similarly, by adding a box to the rightmost (say $j$th) leg of $[\Phi_v]_{\la'}$, we add 1 to the $j$th leg of each wing of $\pi'$, and we add 1 to the $j$th arm of each wing of $\pi$.
+Hence in all three cases, $\pi$ is obtained from $\pi'$ by a reflection about the 45-degree axis, and so the two are conjugates.

 \textbf{Type II.} Our only task is to verify the two inductive claims made in Example~\ref{ex:D8 and C3}.
-In Case 1, we claimed that whenever it is possible to add the $i$th diagonal box to $[\Phi_v]$, the weight $v(\la'+\rho')$ must have $k+1$ as its $i$th coordinate from the right.
-In Case 2, we claimed that whenever it is possible to add the $j$th non-diagonal box to the $i$th row of $[\Phi_v]$, the weight $v(\la'+\rho')$ must have $\neg{j+k}$ as its $i$th coordinate, and $k+j+1$ as its $(i+j)$th coordinate, counting from the right.
+In Case 1, we claimed that whenever it is possible to add the $i$th diagonal box to $[\Phi_v]_{\la'}$, the weight $v(\la'+\rho')$ must have $k+1$ as its $i$th coordinate from the right.
+In Case 2, we claimed that whenever it is possible to add the $j$th non-diagonal box to the $i$th row of $[\Phi_v]_{\la'}$, the weight $v(\la'+\rho')$ must have $\neg{j+k}$ as its $i$th coordinate, and $k+j+1$ as its $(i+j)$th coordinate, counting from the right.
 Both of these claims will be immediate once we prove the following fact, where $[\Phi_v] = (\al-1\mid 0)$, so that the row lengths are given by $\al_1 > \cdots > \al_r > 0$: